ST-TOMAS-Workshop/stm32u0_workshop/enddevice/enddevice_handson_cubeide.md

 ```

 # ISR Callbacks
-Incoming signal is proccesed once device wakeups from Stop mode in ISR callbacks.
+Incoming signal is processed once device wakes up from Stop mode in ISR callbacks.

 ## LPTIM1 Callback
 ISR for Falling edges from CH1_LPTIM1 and calculate and display duty cycle of negative pulse.